-As one of the immensely talented group of players that came up through the Manchester United academy known as “Fergie’s Fledglings”, Nicky Butt had a fantastic career with the club winning many trophies including the famous “Treble”, in 1999.
+As one of the immensely talented group of players that came through the Manchester United academy known as “Fergie’s Fledglings”, Nicky Butt retired from playing in 2010 after a brief spell playing in Hong Kong with South China.

 He also won 39 caps for the England national side between 1997 and 2004 and represented his country in both the 2002 FIFA World Cup and the 2004 European Championships.

-After hanging up his boots, Butt returned to Old Trafford in 2012 as one of the coaches of the under 21’s coach stepping up briefly to assist interim first team manager Ryan Giggs after David Moyes was sacked in 2014.
+After hanging up his boots, Butt returned to Old Trafford in 2012 as an under 21’s coach stepping up briefly to assist interim first team manager Ryan Giggs after David Moyes was sacked in 2014.

-In February 2016 after a club restructure, Butt was appointed as head of Manchester United’s academy and was promoted again in July 2019 to head of first-team development reporting to former team mate Ole Gunnar Solksjaer.
+In February 2016 after a club restructure, he was appointed as head of Manchester United’s academy and was promoted again in July 2019 in his current role as head of first-team development reporting to former team mate Ole Gunnar Solksjaer.

-Along with his ‘Class of 92’ team-mates, Butt will be opening a university in 2019 called UA92 which is backed by Lancaster University and Trafford council.
+The group have also opened a university called UA92 which is backed by Lancaster University and Trafford council.